Farrah Abraham Goes Naked Under Wet, See-Through Dress

 As previously reported by The Inquisitr, Farrah Abraham also posed for photos where she wore nothing but a cowboy hat and a pair of thigh-high, white boots.

-In some of the photos, Farrah is seen straddling a shrub, while in others she gets flirty with a large, white ball as an accessory.
+In some of the photos, Farrah is seen straddling a shrub, while in others, she gets flirty with a large, white ball as an accessory.

 Abraham’s racy photo shoot comes just days after the reality star celebrated Mother’s Day by posting an inspiring video to Instagram.